nezaboodka/reactronic/README.md

       // Ask React to re-render
       Transaction.outside(() => this.setState({}))
     }
-  } // EnsureUpToDate is subscribed to render
+  } // EnsureUpToDate is listening to render

   shouldComponentUpdate(): boolean {
     const r = manageReaction(this.render)